fum4/npm/README.md

 ...and last but not least

-👀 Everything you need to know about your navigation state and history directly in your favorite developer tools:
+👀 Everything you need to know about your navigation state in your favorite developer tools:

 <br>